samofoke/Software_Engineering/aws_training/foundation.md

   - usage is very important on the AWS so a user can set-up alerts.
   - The is also a calculator that allows you to check your estimates.
   - CloudWatch allows you to monitor your AWS services.
-- On prem
+- On prem.
   - co-location - the Data center as Platform as service.
     - We look at on premise infrastructure which is self-serviced by that specific business owning that server.
     - handling load by using EC2 and S3 services.
     - EC2 allows Auto scaling to be able to handle traffic and load.
     - S3 Storage, form part of infrastructure as serice (IAAS) this is renting out virtually from a cloud provider and pay for what you use.
+  - Regions and availability Zones.
+    - North Virgina Region they're labeled as us-east-1a for example
+- Infrastructure as Service(IaaS) Compute
+  - for EC2 we Select launch and choose an Amazon machine Image(AMI), you will have to choose a an instance type, this include vCPUs, memory and network performance.
   -